1997 Welsh devolution referendum: Background

 A referendum was held in 1979 (with a parallel referendum in Scotland) proposing the creation of a Welsh Assembly, under James Callaghan's Labour government.
 The referendum stipulated that a Welsh Assembly would be created if supported by 50% of votes cast and 40% of the total electorate.
 The Scottish referendum achieved the first condition but not the second, while the Welsh referendum was defeated by almost a 4:1 majority.
 Indeed, although the Labour Party had committed itself to devolution in 1974 (following the advice of the Royal Commission on the Constitution) several Welsh Labour MPs (including Neil Kinnock) were very much opposed.

 The 1979 referendum had been such a resounding defeat that it killed off any prospects of devolution in Wales for a generation.
 The almost wholly anti-devolution, unionist Conservative Party won the 1979 general election (though Welsh Labour remained the largest party in Wales, the Conservatives only won 11 out of 36 seats in Wales) and remained in government until 1997.
 Over this time, the Conservative Party became increasingly unpopular in Wales.
-The Conservatives mostly appointed English MPs representing English constituencies to the post of Secretary of State for Wales, including William Hague and John Redwood (who famously attempted to mime the words to the Welsh national anthem at the 1993 Welsh Conservative Party conference.)
+The Conservatives mostly appointed English MPs representing English constituencies to the post of Secretary of State for Wales, including William Hague and John Redwood.)

 A commitment to the creation of a Welsh Assembly with executive powers was again put into the Labour Party manifesto for the 1992 general election.
 The Labour Party shaped its policy of a Welsh Assembly under the guidance of Shadow Welsh Secretary Ron Davies and Welsh Office spokesmen Win Griffiths and Rhodri Morgan.
 In March 1996, Ron Davies signed an agreement with Alex Carlile, the Leader of the Welsh Liberal Democrats, which committed both parties to support a "Yes" vote in a Welsh devolution referendum in the event of a Labour victory at the 1997 general election.
 The agreement was made in the context of a potential Lib-Lab pact should Labour not win an overall majority.

 There was no inter-party Constitutional Convention in Wales to define devolution as there had been in Scotland.
 Labour's initial proposal to elect a Welsh Assembly using the traditional first-past-the-post system was reversed in late-1996 in favour of the Additional-member system.
 This change was vital in order to gain the support of Plaid Cymru and the Welsh Liberal Democrats in the event of a referendum.